muskit/obsidian-class-notes/CPSC 440/MIPS Instruction & Addressing Types.md

 in this example, `$t2` is a register holding an address. parentheses **dereferences** the register by its address.

 PC-relative addressing
+address is *number of instructions* **OFFSET** from PC's current value
+- PC actually points to the **next** instruction to execute. when running instruction, PC is shifted BEFORE executing instruction.
+- relative address is in 2's complement if negative
 ![[Pasted image 20230320103602.png]]